t-ega/Airbnb-Clone/README.md

 - [X] Create a Rake task to automatically delete blacklisted JWT Auth tokens after they have expired.
 - [] Create a Rake task to delete all tokens after they have expired
 - [] Create a cron job to run the rake task
-- [] Send a confirmation token after sign up.
+- [X] Send a confirmation token after sign up.
+- [X] Send a reset token after requesting for one.
 - [X] Create a confirmation endpoint to validate confirmation tokens.
 - [] Use Pundit for Authorization